CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

 mapboxgl.accessToken = 'YOUR TOKEN HERE BETWEEN THE QUOTES'
 ```

-You might want to reload your page and check the console to make sure there are no errors--you should just see your debug statement.
+You might want to reload your page and check the console to make sure there are no errors—you should just see your debug statement.
 Now add this to the bottom of your js file:

 ```javascript
 let map = new mapboxgl.Map({